OceanUwU/slaytabase/README.md

 ## steps for adding/updating mods

 1. first time? clone this repo with `git clone https://github.com/OceanUwU/slaytabase --depth=1` (so that you don't download the entire commit history). otherwise just `git pull`
-2. download the latest version of [my fork of modded spire exporter](https://github.com/OceanUwU/sts-exporter/releases)
+2. download and build the latest version of [my fork of modded spire exporter](https://github.com/OceanUwU/sts-exporter)
 3. launch ModTheSpire with BaseMod, my SpireExporter, and the mod(s) you'd like to add/update
 4. in SpireExporter's mod config, disable "export vanilla items", and enable "export images"
 5. create a directory called `gamedata` in this repo